vasilvestre/flysystem-cloudinary-adapter/README.md

 This is a [Flysystem adapter](https://github.com/thephpleague/flysystem) for [Cloudinary API](http://cloudinary.com/documentation/php_integration).

-As it seem close to https://github.com/carlosocarvalho/flysystem-cloudinary, this library is not working great with EzAdmin.
-The public_id shouldn't contains file extension and it does.
+As it seem close to https://github.com/carlosocarvalho/flysystem-cloudinary, this library do not fit my usage.
+The public_id shouldn't contains file extension for image and video and it does.
 It's also highly inspired by [Enl/Flysystem-cloudinary](https://github.com/enl/flysystem-cloudinary).

 ## Installation